 Cologne – Dusseldorf – Bonn – Siegburg – (add Aachen if you have time)

 If you live in Europe then this is a good one for a long weekend.
 It is easy to get cheap flights and train tickets in and out of both Cologne and Dusseldorf.
 Both airports have good public transport into Cologne, Dusseldorf and Bonn.
 It is very easy to do day trips between the different locations.
 I suggested staying in Cologne so you can take easy, short train trips to Bonn and Dusseldorf.

 Download the Deutsche Bahn (DB) app for the trains and you are good to go.
 It has up to date timings, delays and cancellations making it really easy to organise your travel.
 You can also access their website here.

 Take Friday to explore Cologne.
 It is a bigger and more popular market area so it should be a little quieter on a Friday than on the weekends.
 The three most festive markets in Cologne are all walkable from the train station.
 The Angels’ Market at Neumarkt, Rudolfplatz Market and Cologne’s largest and most popular market at the Dom (Cathedral).
-There is also the old town Christmas market across from the Dom that is worth visiting if you have time.
+There is also the old town Christmas market (Heinzel Wintermärchen) across from the Dom that is worth visiting if you have time.
 It has a large skating rink and curling.
 It’s a fun place to go in the evening for a drink and something to eat.